AldenMB/AldenMB.github.io/README.md

 ### [conformal map viewer](http://aldenmb.github.io/ConformalMapViewer)

-is a tool I am making to help my sister teach complex analysis concepts to middle school students.
+is a tool I made to help my sister teach complex analysis concepts to middle school students.
+It is also a fun place to play around distorting images.